Authored by the expert who managed and guided the team behind the Burma (Myanmar) Property Pack

 So, is now a good time?

-If you do invest, the best strategy in Myanmar in 2026 is to focus on mid-market condos (around USD 70,000 to 100,000) in prime Yangon townships like Bahan, Kamayut, or Yankin, plan for a long holding period of at least 5 to 10 years, and prioritize properties from reputable developers with clear documentation.
+If you do buy, the best strategy in Myanmar in 2026 is to target a mid-market condominium or standard apartment (around USD 70,000 to 100,000) in a proven Yangon township like Bahan, Kamayut, or Sanchaung, plan to hold for at least five to seven years, and treat it as a home first rather than a quick investment.

-This is not financial or investment advice, we do not know your personal situation, and you should always do your own research before making any property purchase in Myanmar.
+Of course, this is not financial or investment advice, we don't know your personal situation, and you should always do your own research and consult local professionals before making any property decision in Myanmar.

 Is it smart to buy now in Myanmar, or should I wait as of 2026?